vertex-lab/website/content/docs/services/recommend-follows.md

 ---
 title: Recommend Follows
-weight: 20
+weight: 3
 ---

 This service returns a list of recommended pubkeys (the ones with highest rank excluding source and its follows) sorted by an algorithm.

-Example use-cases:
+Example use cases:
 - Offering users recommendations on accounts they may want to follow

 ## Kinds